Joshfairhead/Obsidian/Omnicient/Computer Sci/Learn Javascript Course.md

 const person = new Person("Sam", "Green");
 console.log(person.getFullName()); // "Sam Green"
 ```
+- The `getFullName()` is an instance method.
+We write it inside the class definition, and then we are able to call it on an instance (for example the variable `person`).
 -  You cannot call `Person.getFullName()`.
 For that to work, `getFullName()` must be a static method.
 This is explained in the next chapter.